Nexmo/station/_documentation/voice/voice-api/guides/troubleshooting.md

 ## Regions

-The Nexmo Voice API resides in two geographic datacentres.
-Phone numbers are associated with the closest datacentre, either US East Coast or Singapore.
-API requests are routed to the closest data centre to the requesting client.
+The Nexmo Voice API resides in two geographic data centers.
+Phone numbers are associated with the closest data center, either US East Coast or Singapore.
+API requests are routed to the closest data center to the requesting client.
 However, a call currently only exists in a single region, this means that if you are receiving a call on a number connected to Singapore but making an API request from a server hosted in the US it will return a 404.

 You can work around this issue by sending your API request to the correct region, either: